CCS Checker AU

 Frequently Asked Questions

-Does EV FBT exemption mean CCS won't be affected?
+Does the EV FBT discount mean CCS won't be affected?

 What is Reportable Fringe Benefits Amount (RFBA)?

 A Reportable Fringe Benefits Amount (RFBA) is the grossed-up taxable value of certain fringe benefits reported by an employer.
-Even if the EV is FBT-exempt, the employer may still calculate the taxable value and apply the Type 2 gross-up factor (1.8868).
+Even if the EV is FBT-exempt or discounted, the employer may still calculate the taxable value and apply the Type 2 gross-up factor (1.8868).
 RFBA is generally reported only where the total taxable value exceeds $2,000 for the FBT year.

 How is CCS income assessed?

 Child Care Subsidy is assessed by Services Australia using Adjusted Taxable Income (ATI).
 ATI includes taxable income, certain supplements and adjustments, and reportable fringe benefits.
-Because CCS uses ATI rather than taxable income alone, some benefits that are tax-exempt can still affect CCS.
+Because CCS uses ATI rather than taxable income alone, benefits that are tax-exempt or discounted can still affect CCS.

 Should I avoid EV salary packaging if I receive CCS?